 If the UE Reporting Information IE is included in the POSITIONING INFORMATION REQUEST message, the NG-RAN node may take this information into account for allocating proper CG-SDT resources when positioning a UE.

-If the UE TEG ID Information Request IE is included in the POSITIONING INFORMATION REQUEST message and set to “true”, the NG-RAN node shall, if supported, provide the UE Tx TEG association in the POSITIONING INFORMATION RESPONSE message.
+If the UE TEG Information Request IE is included in the POSITIONING INFORMATION REQUEST message and set to “true”, the NG-RAN node shall, if supported, provide the UE Tx TEG association in the POSITIONING INFORMATION RESPONSE message.

 8.2.6.3 Unsuccessful Operation